 - Immediate access to reliever medicines is essential.
-Inhalers are stored in classroom cupboards in a box and the staff and children have access to these whenever necessary.
+Inhalers are stored in classroom cupboards in a labelled box and the staff and children have access to these whenever necessary.
 During PE lessons, the box of inhalers is taken by the staff member to wherever PE is taking place.
 Outside coaches are given the box by the teacher.
-On residential visits, pupils with asthma are encouraged to carry their reliever inhaler, at all times. - All inhalers must be labelled with the child's name by the parent/carer. - Inhalers must be taken on school trips by the teacher and must be available to the child at all times. - Y6 pupils take their inhalers to secondary school when on induction days.
+On residential visits, pupils with asthma are encouraged to carry their reliever inhaler, at all times. - All inhalers must be labelled with the child's name by the parent/carer. - Inhalers must be taken on school trips by the teacher and must be available to the child at all times.